The go-to resource for upgrading Python, Django, Flask, and your dependencies.

 </html>

-Update route:
+Update the route:

 from flask import render_template